 These forward-looking statements reflect our intentions, plans, expectations, assumptions and beliefs about future events and are subject to risks, uncertainties and other factors, many of which are outside our control.
 Important factors that could cause actual results to differ materially from the expectations expressed or implied in the forward-looking statements include known and unknown risks.
 Known risks and uncertainties include, but are not limited to, the risks set forth in "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Reports on Form 10-Q for the three months ended March 31, June 30 and September 30, 2009 as well as the following risks and uncertainties:
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2009 as well as the following risks and uncertainties:

-- our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - the amount of collateral required to be posted from time to time in our transactions; - our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks:
+- our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - the amount of collateral required to be posted from time to time in our transactions; - our success in risk management activities, including the use of derivative financial instruments to hedge commodity and interest rate risks; - · the level of creditworthiness of counterparties to transactions;